The Arizona Constitution Project

 Arizona is a young state, founded within the lifetimes of our parents and grandparents — and even founded by some of our parents and grandparents.

 The Arizona Constitution Project at the School of Civic and Economic Thought and Leadership aims to tell the story of the state through the creation of its constitution by creating the first public resource for the study of the state’s founding document.
 Joined by ARTIS International and the Quill Project at Oxford University, the school has created this civic education initiative that will allow citizens and scholars alike to better understand Arizona's unique contribution to constitutional democracy.

 Through the Arizona Constitution Project, we aim to:

 - Encourage citizens to know and appreciate the political history of Arizona and America’s system of constitutional federalism.

-- Providing civic education resources to bring Arizona’s constitutional tradition to the states’ K-12 schools-- through a website and Arizona pocket constitution, among other resources.
+- Provide civic education resources to bring Arizona’s constitutional tradition to the state’s K-12 schools, through a website and Arizona pocket constitution.

-Helping scholars better understand liberal democracy and constitutional design by incorporating Arizona’s state history into the Quill Project’s database of worldwide constitution-making.
+- Help scholars better understand liberal democracy by incorporating Arizona’s state history into the Quill Project’s database of worldwide constitution-making.

 The Arizona Constitution Project consists of three main components: the Arizona Pocket Constitution, the Living Repository of the Arizona Constitution and the digital Arizona Constitution.